Psychology (PSYU)

 PSYU 421 Cross-Cultural Psychology

-In our world today, we have more than 6 billion people and many of our psychological constructs are primarily developed in the western region of our world.
-This course is designed to examine individual psychological functioning across and within various cultures beyond the western scope.
-Students will examine the impact of culture on human behavior and review such topics as the cultural impact on gender, health, emotions, language, and personality, enculturation, the developmental processes of culture, cultural influence on abnormal psychology, and the development of the self.
-The intent is for students to gain a wider appreciation of culture and begin to identify how culture is a part of our everyday experience.
+This course is designed to examine individual psychological functioning across and within various cultures to include the impact of culture on: temperament or personality, concept of self, gender, health, emotions, language, enculturation, the developmental processes of culture, cultural influence on abnormal psychology, organizational cultures, and cross cultural comparisons in research.
+Students will gain a wider appreciation of culture and begin to identify how culture is a part of our everyday experience.
 3 credits.

 PSYU 428 Introduction to Clinical Psychology